-Absorption and Stripping: Introduction to absorption, Equilibrium in gas-liquid system, and minimum liquid rate, Design of packed column 27 based on Individual and overall mass transfer coefficients,

-Counter current multistage operations, Determination of number of plates - absorption factor.
-Determination of number of transferunits and height of a continuous contact packed absorbers.
-Kremer - Brown equation
+Absorption and Stripping: Introduction to absorption, Equilibrium in gas-liquid system, and minimum liquid rate, Counter current multistage operations, Determination of number of plates - absorption factor.
+Design of packed column based on Individual and overall mass transfer coefficients, Determination of number of transfer units and height of a continuous contact packed absorbers.